alexzeit/bip39coder/README.md

 - 📦 **Self-Contained**: No external wordlist files needed
 - 🔒 **Secure**: Base58 encoding with 50-character encrypted output

+## Security Features

+### Why Encrypted Base58 is Better Than Plain Text

+Writing your 24-word seed phrase on paper has significant risks:

+- **Physical theft**: Anyone who finds your paper has complete access to your funds
+- **Accidental discovery**: Family members, roommates, or visitors could stumble upon it
+- **No deniability**: The words are immediately recognizable as a crypto seed phrase
+- **Easy to photograph**: Someone can quickly snap a photo without your knowledge
+- **Difficult to split**: Splitting 24 words safely requires complex schemes

+**Encrypted Base58 advantages:**

+- ✅ **Useless without passphrase**: The 50-character string is worthless to anyone who doesn't know your passphrase
+- ✅ **Plausible deniability**: Looks like random characters, not obviously a crypto wallet
+- ✅ **Compact**: 50 characters vs 200+ characters for 24 words
+- ✅ **Tamper detection**: HMAC ensures any modification is immediately detected
+- ✅ **Memory-based security**: Your passphrase can be memorized or stored separately
+- ✅ **Easy to split**: You can store the Base58 string in one location and passphrase in another

+**Best practice**: Write down the Base58 string and store your passphrase separately (or memorize it).
+An attacker needs BOTH to access your funds.

+### Encryption

+- **XOR cipher** with SHA-256 hashed passphrase
+- **HMAC authentication** (4-byte digest) to detect tampering
+- **Base58 encoding** for easy transcription
+- Fixed 50-character output format

+### Best Practices

+- ⚠️ **Go offline before running** - Disconnect WiFi and Bluetooth, or enable airplane mode BEFORE launching the script
+- ⚠️ **Never share your passphrase** - it's required to decrypt your mnemonic
+- ⚠️ **Store the Base58 string securely** - it contains your encrypted seed
+- ⚠️ **Use strong passphrases** - longer is better (20+ characters recommended)
+- ⚠️ **Verify checksums** - always ensure you see "✅ BIP39 CHECKSUM OK"
+- ⚠️ **Use dice mode for maximum security** - physical randomness is provably random

 ## Installation

 ### Requirements